From An Illustrated History of

 Parkhurst Troupe.
 The Iowa Age of January 29, 1869, records:

-The Thompson & Parkhurst Troupe.- The entertainment given by this
+The Thompson & Parkhurst Troupe.- The entertainment

 troupe at Union Hall on Tuesday evening was well attended.
 The singing was